samiranghosh04/CrapScript/README.md

-# CrapScript - A Minimalistic  Interpreted Esoteric Programming Language
+# ToyScript - A Minimalistic  Interpreted Esoteric Programming Language

 ## Introduction

-Welcome to CrapScript, a distinctive, minimalistic, interpreted esoteric programming language, written in TypeScript and Deno, and designed to provide a unique coding experience.
+Welcome to ToyScript, a distinctive, minimalistic, interpreted esoteric programming language, written in TypeScript and Deno, and designed to provide a unique coding experience.
 This language embraces unconventional syntax and features while incorporating familiar elements such as `let` and `const` declarations, functions, and versatile binary expressions.
 As of now the language isn't turing complete yet but I am working on it.

 ## Features